Procurement: Sourcing Products for Your Subscription Boxes

 - Assembling the products into a logical package – your subscription box!

 Today, we will focus predominantly on the second step, finding supply partners.
-If you haven’t read our awesome guide about the other steps, however, such as deciding on products and physically assembling them into a box, then head over here.
+However, if you haven’t read our awesome guide about the other steps, such as deciding on products and physically assembling them into a box, then head over here.

-Having the entire picture planned out is how you win, remember these wise words.
+Having the entire picture planned out is how you win, so remember these wise words.

 The most common questions about product sourcing